 KNOWLEDGE AND SKILLS LEVEL 1.
-Professional Responsibility Communicates and collaborates with others to create a positive learning community Fulfills responsibilities and commitments within the learning environment and teaching profession (e.g., record keeping, staff meetings, supervision) Completes assigned tasks according to agreed upon timelines Takes responsibility for and manages own behaviour (e.g., attendance, punctuality, demeanour, deportment) Takes responsibility for personal organization, including observation notes and practicum binder Accepts constructive feedback and implements suggestions Seeks opportunities for learning and professional growth, and demonstrates a willingness to take risks Assesses and reflects critically on own strengths/weaknesses as a means to inform practice Perseveres and makes an effort when responding to challenges 2.
+Professional Responsibility Sustains communication and collaboration with others to create a positive learning community Fulfills responsibilities and commitments within the learning environment and teaching profession (e.g., record keeping, staff meetings) Takes responsibility for and manages own behaviour (e.g., attendance, punctuality, demeanour, deportment) Takes responsibility for personal organization, including the Practicum Binder Accepts constructive feedback and implements suggestions Seeks opportunities for learning and professional growth and demonstrates a willingness to take risks Assesses and reflects critically on own strengths/weaknesses as a means to inform practice Responds purposefully to challenges 2.
 Commitment to Learners Interacts and engages with all learners to build rapport Creates opportunities for problem-solving, decision making, and critical thinking Demonstrates enthusiasm for learning Upholds the ethical standards of care, trust, integrity, and respect for all learners 3.
-Instructional Process Identifies lesson expectations (i.e., curriculum and learning skills) and refines where necessary Links curriculum expectation(s) to lesson content and its underlying concepts, facts, and skills Describes pre-assessment of all learners (e.g., prior knowledge, modifications, accommodations, alternative expectations) Considers the diverse needs of learners Plans for the learning environment and resources Plans and implements teaching/learning strategies Plans a consolidation and/or application task Engages learners' interests Uses some teaching/learning strategies to facilitate learning Uses some technologies and resources to facilitate learning Uses questioning and inquiry to facilitate learning Provides learners with opportunities to apply their learning Provides learners with opportunities to investigate, discover, and communicate their learning Checks for learners' understanding Aware of pacing and timing, and the need for a contingency plan Uses grade appropriate assessment strategies to inform instruction
+A) Instructional Process - Series of Lesson Plans (i.e., Unit Planning) • Sequences specific expectations Considers pacing and timing when planning Plans for and supports the improvement of learning skills Makes adjustments to meet the diverse needs of all learners Uses varied assessment strategies (i.e., pre-assessment, formative, summative, alternative) Matches assessments with achievement chart categories B) Instructional Process - Individual Lesson Plan and Delivery Plans for individual lesson delivery Implements lessons using a variety of teaching/learning strategies Provides all learners with opportunities to investigate, discover, communicate, and apply their learning Uses pacing and timing to enhance learning Uses assessment to inform instruction and feedback 4.
+Management and Communication Uses appropriate communication (i.e., verbal, written, non-verbal) Responds proactively to off-task behaviours Encourages the development of learning skills and work habits Uses available supports within and beyond the classroom to facilitate learning (e.g., educational assistant, resource teacher)